 It quickly leads to the waterfall.

-The place is obscure enough I would not have found it
+The place is obscure enough I would not have found it without my guidebook.

 Big Quilcene River